cnr-ibba/dockerfiles/compose/django/README.md

 ## Create the MySQL container

 When MySQL is started from a docker container, all data directories have to be created, so is preferred to start MySQL manually for the first time.
 I such way, we can set the MySQL root password for the first time.
 The container can be instantiated with `docker-compose run` by passing the MySQL root password by `MYSQL_ROOT_PASSWORD` as stated by [mysql docker documentation](https://registry.hub.docker.com/u/library/mysql/).
+The last `db` word in this command line is the name of mysql container

 ```sh
 $ docker-compose run -d -e MYSQL_ROOT_PASSWORD=my-secret-pw db